 Another manual at the level of national application which is in the public domain and which applies to this author's own region is the National Search and Rescue Manual published by the Australian Maritime Safety Authority (2019).
-This categorised landSAR methods as "Fast / Reconnaissance", "General Search" and "Contact Search".
+This categorised LandSAR methods as "Fast/ Reconnaissance", "General Search" and "Contact Search".
 Nine patterns of "Contact Search" are described.
-Diagrams imply, though the text did not state, that eight or possibly nine of the nine methods are primarily sight-based searching.
+Diagrams imply, though the text did not state, that eight, or possibly nine, of the "Contact Search" methods are primarily sight-based searching.
 Among them, "Parallel Sweep" and "Creeping Line Ahead" correspond most closely to the methods known more widely as Grid Searching.
-The Manual did not describe methods of "General Search" in detail and it mentioned Sound Sweep but did not discuss Sound Sweep or other methods of searching primarily by sound.
+The Manual did not describe methods of "General Search" in detail.
+Sound Sweep was referred to but was not discussed; neither were other methods of searching primarily by sound.
 It advised the circumstances which might suit each General or Contact method but not in a comparative sense.

-In essence, these sources provide or refer to search techniques that a search planner can use, but relatively little guidance on how to optimise their use for the particular circumstances of a search.
-However, the very simple analysis that follows, by factoring in the condition of the MP, suggests that searching by voice has an overwhelming advantage over searching by sight, implying that the choice of methods for skilled on-foot searchers might be more straight forward than is generally recognised.
-Search literature does not typically make a distinction between search strategy for finding a person alive versus a strategy for finding the MP in any condition.
-Hence the concept of Probability of Success (POS) is widely used without a definition of Success, the implication being that it refers to finding in any condition (which this paper terms POS{fin}).
-But self-evidently any analysis that focusses on POS needs to define Success.
-This paper applies two definitions, POS{fin} and POS{sav}, being the probability of saving the MP's life.
-The study assumes that the search planner will attempt to maximise POS{sav} exclusively until a threshold at which probability of survival is low enough to justify switching to a focus on POS{fin}, but the study makes no assumption as to what that threshold should be.
+In essence, these sources provide, or refer to, search techniques that a search planner can use, but relatively little guidance on how to optimise their use for the circumstances of a search.

+Further, search literature does not typically make a distinction between search strategy for finding a person alive versus a strategy for finding the MP in any condition.
+Hence the concept of Probability of Success (POS) is widely used without a definition of Success, the implication being that it refers to finding in any condition (which this paper terms POSfin).
+Any analysis that focusses on POS needs to define Success.
+This paper applies two definitions, POSfin and POSsav, being the probability of saving the MP's life.
+The study assumes that the search planner will attempt to maximise POSsav exclusively until a threshold at which probability of survival is low enough to justify switching to a focus on POSfin; this study makes no assumption as to what that threshold should be.

-This study explored the hypothesis that Voice Searching alone is a superior method to any other on-foot method that uses sight, voice and hearing, for an MP who at time of disappearance was responsive and presumed wanting to be found.
-It did this in relation to POS{sav} and POS{fin}, while focussing primarily on POS{sav}.
+This study explored the hypothesis that Voice Searching (as defined in Appendix 1) alone is a superior method to any other on-foot method that uses sight, voice, and hearing, for an MP who at time of disappearance was responsive and presumed wanting to be found.
+It did this in relation to POSsav and POSfin, while focussing primarily on POSsav.